ssbc/ssb2-discussion-forum/README.md

 content.
 Signature signs the metadata and content is, well the actual data.

-The message ID is the first 16 bytes of the author concatenated with the message hash.
-The message hash is 16 first bytes of the the [blake3] hash of the concatenation of `metadata` bytes with `signature` bytes .
+The message ID is of the form:
+`ssb:message/AUTHOR_ID/TYPE/MSG_HASH`.
+This is used in the application layer, such as thread tangles and mentions.
+The message hash is 16 first bytes of the the [blake3] hash of the concatenation of `metadata` bytes with `signature` bytes and used in previous.

 ### Metadata